pudly/schmopera-hugo/content/articles/for-kids-grownups-alike-the-scorpions-sting.md

 date = "2017-10-17T18:48:00-04:00"
 lastmod = "2017-10-19T20:33:00-04:00"
 publishDate = "2017-10-19T20:13:00-04:00"
-slug = "for-kids-grownups-alike-the-scorpions-sting"
-title = "For kids &amp; grown-ups alike: The Scorpion&#039;s Sting"
+short_description = "It must be a difficult task, to write a work specifically for young people that does not come off as overly moralistic or saccharine.
+Happily, the gist of The Scorpions' Sting - the power of forgiveness and the importance of teamwork - avoids sentimentality by being genuinely funny, (alternating effectively between sarcasm and overt goofiness). " slug = "for-kids-grownups-alike-the-scorpions-sting" title = "For kids &amp; grown-ups alike: The Scorpion&#039;s Sting"
 +++